bartongroup/slivka/sphinx-docs/specification.rst

-Slivka consists of three components: RESTful HTTP server, job scheduler (dispatcher) and a simple worker queue running jobs on the local machine.
+Slivka consists of three components: RESTful HTTP server, job scheduler (dispatcher) and a simple worker queue running jobs locally.
-The separation allows to run those parts independently of each other.
+The separation allows running those parts independently of each other.
-In situations when the scheduler is down, the server keeps collecting the requests stashing them in the database, so when the scheduler is working again it can catch up with the server and dispatch all pending requests.
+In situations when the scheduler is down, the server keeps collecting the requests and stashing them in the database, so when the scheduler is working again it can catch up with the server and dispatch all pending requests.
 Similarly, when the server is down, the currently submitted jobs are unaffected and can still be processed.

-Each component can be started using ``slivka`` executable created during Slivka package installation.
+Each component can be started using the :program:`slivka` executable created during the slivka package installation.

 .. warning::
-  Before you start, make sure that you have access to the running mongodb server which is required but is not part of slivka package.
+  Before you start slivka, make sure that you have access to the running MongoDB server which is required but is not the part of the slivka package.

 -----------
 HTTP Server
 -----------

-Slivka server can be started from the directory containing configuration file with:
+Slivka server can be started from the directory containing the configuration file with:

 .. code-block::